smichaelsen/typo3-gitlab-ci/README.md

 ## Versions and updating

 Starting with the release of version 1.2.0 this package will use [semantic versioning](http://semver.org/).
-So you are encouraged to require the packages with `2.0.*`.
+So you are encouraged to require the package with `^2.0.0`.
 Then you can expect receiving bugfix releases without new features or breaking changes.

+### Breaking Changes:

+#### 2.x to 3.x:

+* 384242e0d426a653b4e5e6d8ae6aa6d6cc2a0e64: The `.Build` folder is now built from all files excluding some certain files and directories (such as `.git`) instead of only copying a list of known files and directory.
+That can result in additional files landing in the `.Build` folder and being deploying eventually.
+* The fileadmin sync feature was removed as it was complex to setup and buggy.
+The pipeline runs fast now without the unnecessary stage.

-### Breaking Changes when updating from 1.x to 2.x
+#### 1.x to 2.x:

 * Instead of providing *both* ssh user name *and* host in `SSH_HOST`, now there is a separate `SSH_USERNAME` variable.
+You have to set it to make sure your deployment works.